diamondjmd/guess_number/README.md

       $ ./guess_number -max 42
    ```
    ### -table
-   Command line parameter with no arguments, with which you can display the high score table immediately, without the need to start the game.
+   Command line parameter with no arguments, which display the high score table immediately, without the need to start the game.
+This command can be used together other commands.
    #### Command example:
    ```
       $ ./guess_number -table